 He is passionate about product development and launching new ventures in technology.
 He is an experienced Product Manager within consumer web, enterprise Software & SaaS.
 He is originally from Tanzania and has lived and worked in 3 continents (USA, Europe and Africa).
 He has a Bachelor's Engineering degree from Bristol University and an MBA from Stanford Graduate school of Business.

-As of 2015, he has overseen 16 investments in Africa in 5 countries (Kenya, Uganda, South Africa, Nigeria and Ghana).
-These companies, most less than 2 years old have generated over 150 full time jobs and raised over $12 Million in venture financing.
+As of 2017, he has overseen 26 investments in Africa in 6 countries (Kenya, Uganda, South Africa, Zimbabwe Nigeria and Ghana).
+These companies, most less than 2 years old have generated over 200 full time jobs and raised over $40 Million in venture financing.
 Savannah Fund is headquartered in Mauritius with Offices in Tanzania and Kenya and satellite offices in Silicon Valley, Hong Kong, Cape Town, Kigali and Lagos.

 Investing and Global Tech Entrepreneurial Ecosystems